apostrophecms/uploadfs/README.md

 If your postprocessor expects four arguments, uploadfs will pass a callback, rather than expecting a promise to be returned.

+## Participating in development

+### Running the unit tests

+If you wish to run the unit tests of this module, you will need to copy the various `-sample.js` files to `.js` and edit them to match your own credentials and buckets for the various services.
+In addition, you will need to download your credentials `.json` file for Google Cloud Services and place it in `gcs-credentials-uploadfstest.json`. *None of these steps are needed unless you are running our module's unit tests, which only makes sense if you are contributing to further development.*

 ## About P'unk Avenue and Apostrophe

 `uploadfs` was created at [P'unk Avenue](https://punkave.com) for use in many projects built with Apostrophe, an open-source content management system built on node.js.
 Appy isn't mandatory for Apostrophe and vice versa, but they play very well together.
 If you like `uploadfs` you should definitely [check out apostrophecms.com](https://apostrophecms.com).
 Also be sure to visit us on [github](http://github.com/apostrophecms).